sci-visus/idx2/README.md

 The `#define` line should only appear *once* in your code.
 Make sure you include these flags `/std:c++17` and `/Zc:preprocessor` if using MSVC (`cl.exe`), and `-std=gnu++17` if using Clang or GCC.
 For instructions on using the library, please refer to the code examples with comments in `idx2_examples.cpp`.

+# References
+Efficient and flexible hierarchical data layouts for a unified encoding of scalar field precision and resolution.
+D. Hoang, B. Summa, H. Bhatia, P. Lindstrom, P. Klacansky, W. Usher, P-T. Bremer, and V. Pascucci.
+2021 - IEEE Transactions on Visualization and Computer Graphics (to appear)

+For the paper preprint and presentation slides, see http://www.visualizing-dreams.com